emqx/emqx-docs/en_US/admin/cfg.md

 #### TLS/SSL ciphers

-Starting from v5.0.6, EMQX no longer pre-populate the ciphers list with a default set of cipher suite names.
+Starting from v5.0.6, EMQX no longer pre-populates the ciphers list with a default set of cipher suite names.
-Instead, the default ciphers are applyed at runtime when starting the listener for servers, or when establishing a TLS connection as a client.
+Instead, the default ciphers are applied at runtime when starting the listener for servers, or when establishing a TLS connection as a client.

 Below are the default ciphers selected by EMQX.